 "Every order I receive has been fantastic.
 The oils I've received smell so good." - Queen in University City, MO

 Looking for a fun DIY alternative?
-Have you ever wondered how to make your own fragrances?
+Here's how to make your own fragrances?

-Whether you’re trying to create a fragrance that’s all your own or searching for a homemade gift idea that’s both thoughtful and unique, follow these easy step-by-step instructions.
+You can create a fragrance that’s all your own.
+Or find a homemade gift idea that’s both thoughtful and unique.
+Follow these easy step-by-step instructions.